badopatryk/FootballWorldCupScoreBoard/README.md

 - do I want to have menu-like functionality to see how the scoreboard behaves in real-time or only tests,
 - does summary consist of only finished games?
 I assume that is does not.

+- do I want to use LinkedHashSet and sort games while adding or I prefer using HashSet and sort only during getSummary()

 I have two classes:
 GameModel:
   -homeTeam